 - More troubling for victims is the fact that it’s nearly impossible to get your money back once it’s been sent via wire.

 - Even if you’ve been given a check to cover the amount you’re wiring, never send money to someone you don’t know personally.
-The check could be fraudulent, leaving you liable for the money.
+The check could be fraudulent, leaving you liable for the money and any bank fees.

 5. Know where to complain.